 - Instructional expertise in a K-12 classroom

-- The drive to make a real difference in the lives of students from low-income communities
+- A commitment to making a real difference in the lives of students from low-income communities

 New Leaders admits program participants of any race, color, and national or ethnic origin.
 For more information, please click here.